Union Station (Columbus, Ohio): High Street crossing

 The City of Columbus continued to grow northward with the opening of Ohio State University in 1870.
 With the opening of the new union station, thirteen tracks now crossed North High Street.
 The congestion between train and road traffic became unbearable.
-In 1875, a $45,000 tunnel was built under the tracks to allow streetcars and horsecarts to pass under the tracks.
+In 1875, a $45,000 tunnel was built under the tracks to allow streetcars and horsecars to pass under the tracks.
 An extra mule was stationed at the tunnel entrance to assist horsecars up the steep grade.
 The tunnel was 150 ft long with 550 ft approaches on either side.
 It was so dark and smelly that only the horsecar passengers, who had no other choice, would use it.

 The third station (1897)

 In 1891 the traffic situation on High Street reached a crisis, with the roadway blocked for up to seven hours per day by crossing trains.
 As well, the Columbus Board of Trade (the city's chamber of commerce) rallied for support of a modern and grand station to fit their view of the city.

 In 1893 the architectural firm of Daniel H. Burnham & Company of Chicago began planning a new facility.
 A key feature of the new station would be a road viaduct over the tracks, finally solving the traffic/train problem on North High Street.
 In 1893 the old station was handling 112 passenger trains per day.
 The Toledo and Ohio Central Railroad left Union Station in 1896, establishing their own Toledo and Ohio Central Railroad Station.

 The new station opened in 1897, and the arcade was finished in 1899.
 The arcade was unique to Columbus and consisted of stores and offices built atop the viaduct and facing High Street.
 An elevated roadway connected High Street to the station to the east.
 The station increased the number of depot tracks from seven to nine.

 The architecture of the station drew on Burnham's experience designing the Chicago World's Fair in 1893.
 The style was Beaux-Arts Classicism, a late 19th-century style often applied to monumental structures.

 In May 1928, part of the arcade was demolished to expand the driveway to the station to better accommodate automobiles.
 New York Central moved their Toledo and Ohio Central services back to Union Station in 1930.
 In April 1931, the train shed was replaced with an enclosed concourse.

+Columbus was not spared from the sharp decline in train travel after the 1940s.
 In 1956, Columbus was down to 42 daily passenger trains, the lowest number since 1875.
 Daily passenger trains fell to 21 in 1962, and just 10 in 1970.
 It was clear that the completion of the interstates and popularity of automobiles would soon mean the end of passenger rail service in Columbus.
 On May 1, 1971, Amtrak took over most of what was left of passenger service in the United States.
 On January 17, 1974, the station's arcade was listed on the National Register of Historic Places, noted in emergency as plans existed to demolish the structure.